jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 _ = refl
 ```

-At `1` we run our chip design into the interpretation,
+At `1` we put our chip design into the interpretation,
 and at `2` we expect a multiplication table as result.
 Is this test complete?
 No, this only works for binary values up to 9,